iLib-js/message-accumulator/README.md

 original syntax.

 In HTML or JSX, for example, whole translatable messages are hard to identify.
-In HTML for example, some tags are commonly found inside of whole sentences, and some are not.
+In HTML, some tags are commonly found inside of whole sentences, and some are not.
 What forms a whole translatable message?